 - Regardless of age or situation, all parents need support from others.
 Build a strong network of people you can rely on for emotional support, advice, or help.

 With the right preparation and support, countless teen parents go on to raise happy and thriving families after an initially unwanted teenage pregnancy.

 Help for Pregnant Teens

-Whatever decision you make about your pregnancy, help is out there for you.
+Whatever decision you make about your teenage unwanted pregnancy, help is out there for you.
 Here are some of the places you may choose to contact as you look ahead:

 Don’t be afraid to ask for help during this time — no matter where you are or what your situation is, you are never alone.